 Today we are called upon to demonstrate a similar commitment to our children...to the next generation...to the future.
 But here I know I am preaching to the faithful.

-For no people in America care more about education for their children than African Americans

-From the beginning, African Americans have put their faith in education.
+For no people in America care more about education for their children than African Americans From the beginning, African Americans have put their faith in education.
 They have struggled and sacrificed, generation after generation, no matter how hard the way, how steep the odds. they have done what they had to do to educate their children, to build for them a better future than they could have.
+So many of the great African American leaders have been teachers-- They all put their faith in education They have given their lives for education as the sure path to a better future for Black people in America.

 And not just in America

-In just a few days, we in Michigan will have the tremendous honor of hosting Mr. Nelson Mandela the great South African leader whose extraordinary example of courage and commitment to freedom has inspired the entire world with new hope.
+In just a few days, we in Michigan will have the tremendous honor

+of hosting Mr. Nelson Mandela

+the great South African leader

+whose extraordinary example of courage

+and commitment to freedom

+has inspired the entire world with new hope.

-When he left prison, some of his first words were to the children:
+When he left prison, some of his first words

+were to the children:
-"We---your parents, your brothers, your sisters---love you, and we want you to lead the country.

-But you cannot carry out that responsibility

-if you have not got the weapons......
+"We---your parents, your brothers, your sisters----love you, and we want you to lead the country.
+But you cannot carry out that responsiibility if you have not got the weapons......

 the weapons of education."
 No, I have not come here to preach about education to you.
 Nor have I come with warnings about the great challenges facing education in America today.
 You know these all too well.